windows8group/stringFinder/README.md

 * A dictionary of output path objects for performance's sake
 * Reload on file system change
 * Colors because Win32 is still light on 11
+* Complete CLI support
+* Support for other languages
+* GitHub Actions

 The time has come to an end
 Yeah - this is what nature planned